saishsw/KEYS-2025/docs/vibecoding.md

 # Vibe Coding Example Creation
 Note: This was created using the instructions in Dr. Swetnam's [MapMaking 101](https://tyson-swetnam.github.io/intro-gpt/tutorials/publichealth/gis/) course.
+[Here](https://saishsw.github.io/London-Public-Health-Map/) is the link to the website proper.

 ---
 ## London Public Health Data Map